-Shellshocked: Living with PTSD in a World Full of Trauma
+Shellshocked: Living With PTSD in a Traumatized World

 Just about everyone has experienced, at one time or another, some harmful or potentially traumatic experiences during the course of our lives.
 Some of us seem very resilient in the face of these occurrences while others of us can become quite overwhelmed by them, even in some cases losing our ability to function effectively for what may become long periods of time.
 Sometimes these harmful experiences can seem to cause a sort of paralysis in which we become afraid to assert ourselves or otherwise participate in our usual social circles, which can increase our feelings of alienation from our former lives and make it more difficult to get back into a positive daily routine after a traumatic experience.